 |Savage 340, 22 Hornet bottom view||Savage 340, 22 Hornet side view||Savage 340, 22 Hornet top/follower view|

-If you have a gun that I have not identified AND can give me pertinent info with photos substantiating it I would like to hear from you.
+If you have one of these guns that I have not identified AND can give me pertinent info with photos substantiating it I would like to hear from you.`

 Copyright © 2006 - 2014 LeeRoy Wisner All